 First off, it’s probably not your fault that you have been doing it wrong.
 On behalf of the physical oceanography community, I’m going to start off with an apology.
 We have been unintentionally misleading you.
 Below is a picture of what is commonly called “the CTD.”
 That is the colloquial name for what is actually several types of equipment all mounted on one common platform.
 “Deploy the CTD!” is just a lot more convenient than “deploy the rosette containing the CTD, oxygen sensor, fluorometer, scatterometer, and 24 Niskin bottles!”
 And nearly all these photos of “the CTD” have one thing in common, you can barely see the real CTD.

 So then what the hell is a CTD?
 The name CTD is an acronym for “conductivity, temperature and depth”, the three quantities which this instrument measures.
 The CTD does this with three different sensors: a thermistor, a conductivity sensor and a pressure sensor.
 These sensors do not sample or collect water, that is what the Niskin bottles are for.
 What the CTD does do is to measure these quantities “in situ”, in their original place.
 Even more specifically, as the instrument is lowered water is sucked into a tube by a small pump, passes these three sensors sampling at 24 times a second and is then immediately spit back out.
-The data are then relayed back to the shipboard computer through the steel cable that is used to raise and lower the entire rosette.
+The data are then relayed back to the shipboard computer through the steel cable that is used to raise and lower the entire frame.
 Profiles can take anywhere from 10 minutes to 10 hours depending on how deep you want to send your science package.
 Fun fact: standard CTD’s can’t go deeper than 5 kms.
 It’s not because pressure will crush the instrument, but rather a steel cable longer than 5 km is too heavy to safely be deployed from a ship!

 Apparently, we oceanographers are not an imaginative bunch.
 Nearly all of us love to describe the CTD as “the workhorse of oceanography” (mostly because the “donkey of oceanography” just never quite caught on).
 But it really, really is a fantastic instrument that revolutionized oceanography.
 The CTD literally enables us to see inside the ocean.
 Conductivity, temperature and pressure are converted into other quantities such as salinity and density, that reveal the ocean’s vertical and horizontal structure (I talked about this in a previous post).
 Check out a beautiful cross-section of salinity across the Atlantic Ocean obtained with a CTD below.
 There are salty blobs and layers at different depths and distances.
 But this map only shows the big picture, at horizontal scales of 100’s of kilometers.
 There are even smaller layers within the ocean at scales as small as cm’s creating even more complex vertical and horizontal patterns.
 And we can see all this each time we plunk our venerable CTD into the sea.